amandeepcpt/javascript-refresher/readme.md

 - Discussed the DVA flow between component, effects and reducer.
 - Discussed connecting a global state to the component using connect method.
 - Covered default export/import and named export/import.

+# 23 Oct 2022

+- Discussed the Promises and Async await